 On 20 February 2020, the US government condemned a cyber attack against the country of Georgia.
-This attack was carried out by Russian General Staff Main Intelligence Directorate and disrupted the operation of several thousand Georgian government and private websites as well as interrupting the broadcasts of two television stations.253 The US called on Russia to discontinue its behaviour in Georgia as it undermines democratic institutions and creates uncertainty.254 The US Secretary of State Michael R. Pompeo reiterated that responsible behaviour of countries is key to stable international cyberspace, which the US will continue to uphold.255 Furthermore, the US pledged to support Georgia in improving their cybersecurity by providing technical assistance to strengthen the country's public institutions.256
+This attack was carried out by Russian General Staff Main Intelligence Directorate and disrupted the operation of several thousand Georgian government and private websites as well as interrupting the broadcasts of two television stations.252 The US called on Russia to discontinue its behaviour in Georgia as it undermines democratic institutions and creates uncertainty.253 The US Secretary of State Michael R. Pompeo reiterated that responsible behaviour of countries is key to stable international cyberspace, which the US will continue to uphold.254 Furthermore, the US pledged to support Georgia in improving their cybersecurity by providing technical assistance to strengthen the country's public institutions.255

-On 11 March 2020, the Cyberspace Solarium Commission published a report that presented a strategic approach to protecting the security of American cyberspace against cyber attacks.257 The Commission proposed "a strategy of layered cyber deterrence," which consisted of more than 80 recommendations.258 These recommendations include reforming the federal government's structure and organization for cyberspace, strengthening non-military cyber tools, promoting national resilience, and enhancing cybersecurity cooperation with the private sector.259
+On 11 March 2020, the Cyberspace Solarium Commission (CSC) published a report that presented a strategic approach to protecting the security of American cyberspace against cyber attacks.256 The CSC proposed "a strategy of layered cyber deterrence," which consisted of more than 80 recommendations.257 These recommendations include reforming the federal government's structure and organization for cyberspace, strengthening non-military cyber tools, promoting national resilience, and enhancing cybersecurity cooperation with the private sector.258

-The US has taken domestic and international actions toward reinforcing democratic institutions.
+The US has taken domestic and international actions towards reinforcing democratic institutions.
 The US has acted to reinforce democratic institutions against state and non-state actors.
 These actions fulfil all four components of the commitment.

-Thus, the United States receives a score of +1.
+Thus, the US receives a score of +1.